325 plants indexed. Showing 34 matching current filters.

 Oak Island Satellite WWTP is an advanced treatment facility serving 830 people in Oak Island, North Carolina.
 It discharges 378.54 m³/day of treated wastewater near the Atlantic coast.

-ROPER WWTP is an advanced treatment plant serving 862 people in Roper, North Carolina.
-It discharges 189.27 megaliters of treated wastewater annually, operating within 10 km of the coast.
+Belville WWTP is an advanced treatment facility serving 1,440 people in Belville, North Carolina.
+It discharges 378.54 cubic meters of treated wastewater daily, with a designed capacity of 3,028.32 cubic meters.

 Shallotte WWTP is an advanced treatment facility serving 1,643 people in Shallotte, North Carolina.
 It discharges treated wastewater near the coast, operating under US EPA NPDES regulations.

-SWAN QUARTER SD WWTP is a secondary treatment plant serving 650 people in Swan Quarter, North Carolina.
-It discharges 189.27 m³/day of treated wastewater near the coast.
+BATH WWTP is a secondary treatment plant serving 335 people in Bath, North Carolina.
+It discharges 87.06 million gallons per year and is located within 10 km of the coast.

 Archie Elledge WWTP serves Winston-Salem, North Carolina, treating wastewater for over 124,000 residents.
 The plant discharges into local waterways under U. S. Clean Water Act regulations.